mkdika/introunittest/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)

-This is the sample code repository for my presentation at [KongKow IT Medan](https://kongkowitmedan.github.io/meetup/) meetup __#12 - Intro to Unit Test & Metrics__.
+This is the sample code repository for my presentation at [KongKow IT Medan](https://kongkowitmedan.github.io/meetup/) meetup __#12 - Intro to Unit Test & Metrics__ (28th July 2018, at UPH, Medan, Indonesia)